What Is A Numeral In Math

 Cryptography relies heavily on mathematical principles, including the representation and manipulation of numbers.
 Modern cryptographic algorithms use complex mathematical operations to encrypt and decrypt data, ensuring secure communication and data storage.

 The security of cryptographic systems depends on the difficulty of solving certain mathematical problems, such as factoring large numbers or computing discrete logarithms.
-Researchers are constantly developing new cryptographic techniques and protocols to protect against emerging threats and vulnerabilities.
+Plus, researchers are constantly developing new cryptographic techniques and protocols to protect against emerging threats and vulnerabilities.
 This includes exploring new numeral representations and mathematical structures that can enhance the security and efficiency of cryptographic algorithms.

 Artificial Intelligence and Numerical Computation